Sam's picture

 Selector Principle In order to signal to the controlling signalbox which telephone is calling, loop impulsing is applied to the line.
 When the calling key in the waystation telephone is turned and released it causes a series of break pulses in the telephone loop current.
 Two strings of pulses are sent to line separated by an interdigit pause.
 The digit strings are received on two uniselectors at the signalbox display unit.
 The total number of pulses sent was arranged to be constant, usually 25 to correspond to a normal 25-point uniselector.
 The codes could therefore range from 1 + 24 pulses to 24 + 1 pulses.
 The indicator lamps were wired between the banks of the two uniselector as in the diagram.
 This system gave a powerful cross-check that none of the impulse trains had been corrupted, since the total had to equal 25, otherwise none of the lamps would light.

-Impulse Wheel - detail The impulse wheel in the telephone contained sufficient notches to provide the 25 pulses plus three extra corresponding to the interdigit pause.
+Impulse Wheel The impulse wheel in the telephone contained sufficient notches to provide the 25 pulses plus three extra corresponding to the interdigit pause.
 A moveable cam plate was fitted to the wheel which blanked off three of the notches and allowed the code for each individual telephone to be set.
 This one is set for code 4 + 21 on a 25-impulse system.
 Click on the image for a close-up view.
 You can see the brown fixed cam, made of Paxolin, which is holding the implulse and off-normal contacts closed.
 The two brass cams can be adjusted by slackening the retaining screw.
 The width of the brass cam corresponds to the correct inter-digit pause.
 I'm assuming the second moveable cam is to allow use on 20-impulse systems.

 Variations